 The United States Department of Defense was creating a new programming language to replace all the others they were using and named it after Ada Lovelace.

-And you, did you know this?
-What did you think?
+Did you know this?
+What do you think?
 Tell us about it in the comments.
-And feel free to tell us about how Ada Lovelace inspires you and how you inspire other women in technology.
+And feel free to share how Ada Lovelace inspires you, and how you inspire other women in technology.